siefkenj/ISPMathematics281/README.md

 by Leonard Evans.
 This version has been retypeset in 2015 in LaTeX by Jason Siefken.

+#### License
+This text is licensed under the Creative Commons By-Attribution Share-Alike 3.0 Unported license.
+To see the fulltext of the license see the `LICENSE` file.

 ### Original Source
 Since many of the macros from AMSTeX are incompatible with the newer latex macros, some pre-processing was done to the original